ablacan/NewInML2022_ICML/README.md

 # Call For Extended Abstracts

 This year, we initiate a call for extended abstracts (3 content pages excluding references and additional material).
 This year's NewInML session further targets newcomers to the ML community, seeking writing practice and feedback to have the possibility to share their work at top conferences later on.
-To this aim, we are encouraging abstracts submissions and participations to our "Writing support" presentation at the workshop.
+To this aim, we are encouraging abstracts submissions and participations to our "Writing effectively for ML" interactive session at the workshop.
 It will be followed by a discussion with the authors for more tailored feedback and advice on their submitted abstracts.
 Therefore, this consists of a writing exercise though we also highly value promising works and novelties on subjects covered in the ICML main conference.
 The best selected abstracts authors will have the opportunity to give a short presentation of their work and win an award.

 All topics related to machine learning are welcome.
 They include (but are not limited to):
 - General Machine Learning (active learning, clustering, online learning, ranking, reinforcement learning, supervised, semi- and self-supervised learning, time series analysis, etc.)